Marcel-Lambacher/docker-virtualbox-expose/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](../master/LICENSE) file for details.